The Three Minute/Three Step Breathing Space

 then anchor your attention to your breath or any other sensory focus you are comfortable with.

 Bring your attention into the present moment by adopting a dignified upright posture.
-Then as: what is my experience right now?
+Then ask: what is my experience right now?

-- What thought are going through my mind?
+- What thoughts are going through my mind?
 Acknowledging thoughts as mental events (not truths) and identifying them in words if you can.

 - What feelings are here?
 Noticing any emotional discomfort.

 - What bodily sensations are here right now?
 Scanning the body briefly to pick up on any sensations of tightness or bracing

 Step 2: Gathering and focusing awareness to breathing